Introduction to Deadlift Hitching

 - Avoid injury

-21. To flatten your back, a good cue is to think about raising your chest when you are ready to start your lift.
+21. A good cue o flatten your back, is to think about raising your chest when you are ready to start your lift.

-22. Never ever pull a bar with a rounded back.
+22. Never pull a bar with your back rounded.
 That is an invitation for disaster.

 23. Do not even think of increasing the weight you deadlift until you perfect your deadlift form.

 A flat back, or neutral spine, will prevent injury and force you to tighten your body.
 You cannot raise your chest and flatten your back without tightening up your core.
 And a flat back like a table helps you complete your deadlift with the final step.

 When the bar passes your knees, think of pushing your hips through to the barbell.
 This hip drive and will help you complete the deadlift to the lockout of your knees.
 For more tips, read How to Deadlift Like a Boss in 5 Simple Ways and 39 Top Deadlift Tips for Beginners.

 This second video focuses on improving the top half of your deadlift when the bar passes your knees to lockout: